Asset type groups

 | Data Product Port Asset |

-Assets that are linked to a data product port.
+Groups all types of assets that are linked to a data product port.
 Tip By default, only tables are included in this asset type group.
 We recommend exposing only tables, but data sets and data elements are also fully supported in the community workflows if you include them in this asset type group.

 |